Kayvonk/Python-Modules/Module04_Flask_and_Frontend_Integration/README.md

-# Module 03: Building APIs with Flask 🌐
+# Module 04: Flask and Frontend Integration 🔄

 ## 🧠 Overview
-In this module, you'll turn your Python code into a **web server** using a tool called **Flask**.
-Instead of printing things in the terminal, your code will be able to send and receive data over the internet!
-You’ll learn how to build a simple **API** — a way for programs (like a JavaScript frontend) to talk to your Python code.
+Now that you’ve built your own API using Flask, it’s time to connect it to a real frontend!
+In this module, you’ll learn how to use **JavaScript** — the language websites use — to **send and receive data** from your Python backend using the `fetch()` API.

-This is your first big step into **real web development**.
+You won’t write any HTML or CSS here — just focus on how the frontend and backend talk to each other through the web.

 ---